 Heritage & Historical Attractions in Melaka

 A visit to Melaka is ideal for a walkabout exploration.
 The downtown area of Melaka is the heart of tourist activities.
 Most of the places of interest are located within walking distance of each other.
-With so many places of interest nearby, the Jonker Walk area is declared a Melaka UNESCO zone.
+With so many places of interest nearby, the Jonker Walk area has been declared a Melaka UNESCO zone.

 Museums of Melaka - Best places in Melaka

-Churches and Cathedrals in Melaka - Best places in Melaka
+Churches and Cathedrals in Melaka - Best Places in Melaka

-Other Interesting places in Melaka Malaysia
+Other Interesting Places in Melaka Malaysia

 Bukit Cina or Bukit China is located north of the historical part of the town.
 Chinese princess Hang Li Po was sent to marry the Sultan of Malacca in the mid-15th century.
 A wishing well, historically a source of water to the town has never dried up and is used as a wishing well for tourists.
 Throw a coin in the well and you will return to Malacca!!!